pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 The future will be different from what expect.
 The other day/month/year, our oldest started learning the piano.
 Of course, this means learning musical notation; it's one of the benefits, I'd say.
 But it's (inevitably) hard to motivate.

-So being a stupid internet person, I searched around for fun apps that teach the piano.I found apps that, shockingly, didn't really use traditional musical notation.
+So being a stupid internet person, I searched around for fun apps that teach the piano.
+I found apps that, shockingly, didn't really use traditional musical notation.
 Instead, they had some barebones resemblance (I'm guessing to enable later learning) but they took things in another direction by leveraging the medium, i.e., modern mobile applications.

 These apps would listen via microphone, give immediate feedback on correctness in a range of properties (dynamically increasing tolerance for errors),They would use their infinite canvas to provide just-in-time context in large visuals to keep silly younglings focused and unconcerned about length.
 They would play along simple training material providing more complex arrangements so that even an early learner would not be facing dull pieces of repetitive notes.
-They would immediately get you to jump into contemporary pop songs, sync highlighting along the way, bringing enormous satisfaction.They were just generally being impressively awesome.None of this with traditional musical print notation.
+They would immediately get you to jump into contemporary pop songs, sync highlighting along the way, bringing enormous satisfaction.
+They were just generally being impressively awesome.
+None of this with traditional musical print notation.

 ## Quo vadis?